I Will Always Love You

 The small winery and the consumer have been the ones that have lost out with Distributor Consolidation, especially when it comes to large restaurant and hotel chains.
 But I noticed an interesting Bloomberg article that was published on May 16th titled "Mom-and-Pop Joints Are Trouncing America's Big RestaurantChains."

 Americans are rejecting the consistency of national restaurant chains after decades of dominance in favor of the authenticity of locally owned eateries.
 It’s a turning point in the history of American restaurants, according to Darren Tristano, chief insights officer at Chicago-based restaurant research firm Technomic.
 "This really seems to be the dawning of the era of the independent," Tristano said.
 "The independents and small chains are now outperforming.
 The big chains are now lagging."Consumers are more concerned today about the ingredients in their food and appreciate a link back to the producer.
-While I'm not a fan of the term 'authenticity' simply because it's become marketing shtick thrown into every description of a consumer product, authenticity is what consumers want.
+While I'm not a fan of the term 'authenticity' simply because it's become a marketing shtick thrown into every description of a consumer product, authenticity is what consumers want.
 They want a connection and an experience the independent restaurant offers.
 They want the real thing to coin a phrase from an old marketing campaign.

 It’s “authentic” and Instagram-able experiences that diners are searching for these days, said John Gordon of Pacific Management Consulting Group in San Diego.
 “It’s not experiential to sit in a rundown McDonald’s.”